thotino/udb-mini/README.md

 ## WHAT
-All the models used for the MiNi project.
+This module describes and exports all the data models used in the MiNi project.

 ## INSTALL
 ### HTTPS